-- 232 Portable fire extinguishers are also provided in the emergency cabinet which is available at 50m intervals along the tunnel.
-Motorists can make use of the fire extinguishers to put out any small scale fire in their vehicles. - 233 The Deluge System in the MCE and Woodsville tunnels is an overhead water sprinkler system that helps suppress fire growth rates to further protect major structural tunnel elements and minimise the potential impact of a fire. - 234 Coupled with the ventilation system present in all our road tunnels, the deluge system enhances the overall incident management process in the event of fire.
+- 245 Portable fire extinguishers are also provided in the emergency cabinet which is available at 50m intervals along the tunnel.
+Motorists can make use of the fire extinguishers to put out any small scale fire in their vehicles. - 246 MCE and Woodsville tunnels are equipped with a water-based firefighting system.
+This is an overhead water sprinkler system that helps suppress fire growth rates to further protect major structural tunnel elements and minimise the potential impact of a fire. - 247 Coupled with the ventilation system present in all our road tunnels, the water-based firefighting system enhances the overall incident management process in the event of fire